top of page

 NHS Brooklyn is receiving the $1.9 million as part of JPMorgan Chase’s Annual Challenge competition, which began in 2018 and sources innovative and sustainable ideas to advance equity in the United States.
 This year’s competition called for projects focused on supporting women of color, and the Flatbush-based organization is one of just eight winners selected nationwide from more than 200 applications received.

 “In light of persistent barriers to affordable homeownership in Brooklyn, we are thrilled to partner with NHS Brooklyn in furthering their critical work to support small-scale property owners,” said Jeanique Druses, Executive Director, Global Philanthropy, JPMorgan Chase.
-“By providing Black female property owners with the resources and skills they need to manage their properties, NHS Brooklyn enables today’s Brooklyn families to stay in Brooklyn for future generations.”
+“By providing female property owners with the resources and skills they need to manage their properties, NHS Brooklyn enables today’s Brooklyn families to stay in Brooklyn for future generations.”

-The inaugural conference hosted by NHS Brooklyn is focusing on Black female homeowners and wealth building with panels and sessions covering a range of topics, including the critical role of women in property management, working with contractors, new laws and regulations affecting New York City property owners, tips and practices for new small landlords, and opportunities and challenges for Black women in property management.
+The inaugural conference hosted by NHS Brooklyn is focusing on female homeowners and wealth building with panels and sessions covering a range of topics, including the critical role of women in property management, working with contractors, new laws and regulations affecting New York City property owners, tips and practices for new small landlords, and opportunities and challenges for Black women in property management.
 New York State Assemblymember Rodneyse Bichotte Hermelyn, who is chair of the Subcommittee on Oversight of Minority and Women-Owned Business Enterprises (MWBE) and serves on Mayor Eric Adams’ MWBE Task Force gave the conference keynote, “The State of Black Homeownership.”

 JPMorgan Chase has supported NHS of Brooklyn for more than 20 years with their homeownership and financial education programs, including assisting low-to-moderate-income families in buying their first homes, providing clients with individual pre-purchase homeownership counseling services, connecting distressed homeowners to permanent mortgage modifications that reduce their monthly housing costs and scaling up educational seminars and workshops that impact 2,000 NHS clients monthly.